TcMenu/documentation/content/products/arduino-libraries/tc-menu/tcmenu-iot/embed-control-tagval-wire-protocol.md

 aliases = ["/products/arduino-libraries/tc-menu/tcmenu-tagval-protocol-documenation/"]
 +++

-embedCONTROL local area transmissions use a protocol called TagVal with the option of sending binary data using Raw messages.
+Embed Control local area transmissions use a protocol called TagVal with the option of sending binary data too.
 TagVal is a simple and lightweight protocol that has implementations on device for Arduino and mbed, and developer APIs in [Java]({{< relref "tcmenu-java-api-to-arduino-remote-control.md" >}}), [Javascript](https://github.com/davetcc/embedcontrolJS), [Python](https://github.com/davetcc/tcmenu-python), Dart* and DotNet*.

 If you are working in a language where an API is provided, you don't need to understand the protocol as the API deals with the protocol.
 This guide assumes you've read the [quick start documentation]({{< relref "tcmenu-overview-quick-start.md" >}}) and the reference material (see getting the code section on the right).